Anne Dufourmantelle: Education and career

 Dufourmantelle was educated at Brown University and at Paris-Sorbonne University, where she earned a doctorate in philosophy in 1994.
 She practised psychoanalysis and was a professor at the European Graduate School and a contributor to the French daily newspaper Libération.

 Her philosophical work focused on risk taking, which she argued was essential, saying that "absolute security - like 'zero risk' - is a fantasy" and that "[R]eal danger must be faced in order to survive".
 Her book Éloge du risque or Praise of Risk was published in 2011.
 Dufourmantelle was also a professor of psychoanalysis at The European Graduate School.

 Death

 She died on July 21, 2017, at Pampelonne beach in Ramatuelle near the city of Saint-Tropez, while trying to rescue two children caught in the Mediterranean when the water became dangerously turbulent.
 The children were rescued by lifeguards and survived, but Dufourmantelle could not be resuscitated.
+Dufourmantelle is survived by her partner Frédéric Boyer and three children.
+Her daughter is French singer-songwriter and composer, Clara Yse.
+Yse's debut EP, Le Monde S’Est Dédoublé, released in 2019, was written about Dufourmantelle's death.